Nuclear excitation functions for medical isotope production: targeted radionuclide therapy via natIr(d,x)193mPt: Results and discussion

 \subsection{Excitation function for \natIr(d,x)\ce{^{188,189,191}Pt}}

 \ce{^{188}Pt} (\autoref{fig:Ir_188Pt_i}) is produced by \ce{^{191}Ir}(d,5n), and is energetically possible with deuterons of approximately 26 MeV and higher.
 The measured cross sections in this work are near threshold, and, beyond our measured energies, we can see a rapid increase in this channel as the deuteron energy increases.
 As the prior data were measured above the energies of this work, it is difficult to make a direct comparison, though the trend appears to be consistent.
 TENDL-2023 and CoH-3.6.0 appear to agree best with the experimental data for this channel.
 ALICE-2020 predicts a steeper increase. \ce{^{189}Pt} (\autoref{fig:Ir_189Pt_i}) is produced through \ce{^{191}Ir}(d,4n), opening at approximately 19 MeV.
 EMPIRE-3.2.3, CoH-3.6.0 and TENDL-2023 all agree with the previously measured data.
 The excitation function predicted by ALICE-2020 is shifted slightly toward a lower deuteron energy.
-TALYS-2.04 predicts the peak location, but disagrees in magnitude. \ce{^{191}Pt} (\autoref{fig:Ir_191Pt_i}) is produced from both stable \ce{^{191}Ir} and \ce{^{193}Ir} isotopes, and the excitation function visibly peaks around 12 MeV and 30 MeV for both reactions, respectively.
+TALYS-2.04 predicts the peak location, but disagrees in magnitude.
+The results obtained in this analysis tend to estimate slightly higher cross sections than previous experimental data, in particular on the rise of the compound peak.
+The data however agree within uncertainties, in addition to the shape of the excitation function.
+Given that our results agree in magnitude with previous experimental data in all other reaction channels, systematic factors such as beam current determination likely do not explain the minor discrepancies seen in this one channel, particularly for the two highest energy datapoints.
+A more likely explanations is the difference in adopted nuclear data for gamma branching ratios in this channel.
+This can be seen in the difference in magnitude between the 2006 and 2019 Tárkányi \emph{et. al.} measurements \cite{Tarkanyi2006, Tarkanyi2019}, whose difference in branching ratios lead to the difference in magnitude in their results.
+As both Obata \cite{Obata2019} and Tárkányi measurements use the two most intense gammas for \ce{^{189}Pt}, whereas we use an average of five of its decay gammas, this may explain the minor differences observed. \ce{^{191}Pt} (\autoref{fig:Ir_191Pt_i}) is produced from both stable \ce{^{191}Ir} and \ce{^{193}Ir} isotopes, and the excitation function visibly peaks around 12 MeV and 30 MeV for both reactions, respectively.
 The results are in good agreement with previous experimental data.
-The reaction modeling codes all generally predict the shape well.
-For the first peak, ALICE-2020 predicts the experimental data well, whereas TENDL-2023 and CoH-3.6.0 best predict its shape.
+The reaction modeling codes all generally show good performance in predicting the shape.
+For the first peak, ALICE-2020 best predicts the magnitude of the experimental data, whereas TENDL-2023 and CoH-3.6.0 best predict its shape.
 For the second peak, there is some disagreement of peak location, but overall, the codes predict the experimental data fairly well.